SkatAI/epitadb/docs/03/S4-normalize-treesdb.md

 where t.id = 888;
 ```

-A bit more complex than a simple query.
+Though a little bit more complex than a simple query, we now can
-however,

-* we can insert new names (for instance for future trees) simply by adding a new row in the ```tree_names``` table.
+* insert new names (for instance for future trees) simply by adding a new row in the ```tree_names``` table,
-* We can update a particular name without updating the trees table,
+* update a particular name without updating the trees table,
 * and even delete a tree with a unique name without making the name disappear.